Remembering the men from the Kingsdown and Creekside Cluster

 9th March: SUPPORT AREA: Work carried on during the day on various strong points.
 A and C Companies foot-washed at night (7-9.30pm) at 141 F.A.
 Assevillers.

-This diary record leaves us without any indication of the detail of Henry’s death.
-Perhaps he was caught by a sniper (just as his comrades had claimed German kills using these means)?
-Possibly a machine gun?
+This diary record leaves us without any indication of the detail of Henry's death.
+The newspaper report given (above) suggests a shelling of trenches.
 No specific actions were planned for that period.
 The 'order of the day' for this period was to consolidate the trenches with a view to making them more comfortable and effective.
+Alternative causes might be spculated to include a sniper.

 The Casualty Summary List for March 1917 (NCOs and Other Ranks), shows a low level of casualties that confirm a low level of active engagement, as reported in the war diary for that period.
-This lends some credence to the idea that losses were through snipers and machine gun bursts as the Germans sought to suppress the men going about their daily routines in the trenches or leading raids.
+Shelling was sporadic and random - often tit-for-tat, to suppress the men going about their daily routines in the trenches or leading raids.

 5th March, one wounded; 6th March, one wounded; 7th March, four wounded and one to hospital.